MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 ---
-title: "Export data to Azure Synapse Analytics"
+title: "Export data to Azure Synapse Analytics (preview)"
 description: "Learn how to configure the connection to Azure Synapse Analytics." ms.date: 04/11/2022 ms.reviewer: mhart